Beano (dietary supplement): History

-In April 2014, the brand introduced Beano +Dairy Defense.
+In April 2014, the brand introduced Beano +Dairy Defense, a product combining α-GAL with lactase.

+In India, alpha galactosidase tablets are available as Bloateez marketed by Geminova Life.

 Use in brewing

 Simple sugars are also produced as a consequence of the malting process that eventually produces beer.
 The complex sugars are not broken down by the yeast, and are eventually consumed by the beer drinker, possibly causing flatulence.
 Homebrewers have found adding Beano to their brew may produce a beer that has a less malty flavor.
-The Beano breaks the complex sugars into simple sugars, and these simple sugars are consumed by the yeast, producing alcohol (or some acetic acid in the aerobic reactions in early fermentation).
+Beano breaks the complex sugars into simple sugars, and these simple sugars are consumed by the yeast, producing alcohol (or some acetic acid in the aerobic reactions in early fermentation).